hostviralnetworks/nampy/README.md

-These modules are currently under development at Sanford-Burnham Medical Research Institute and collaborating groups in support of multiple collaborations in the investigation of viral/host interactions,
+These modules are currently under development at Sanford-Burnham Medical Research Institute and collaborating groups in support of the investigation of viral/host interactions,

 especially flu-omics:
 www.fluomics.org